knxd/knxd/README.md

 remove the ``console=ttyAMA0`` entry.
 Then reboot.

 On the Raspberry Pi 3, the serial console is on ``ttyAMA1`` by default.
-However, that is a software-driven serial port (the hardware serial interface is used for Bluetooth on the Pi3).
+However, that is a software-driven serial port – the single hardware serial interface is used for Bluetooth on the Pi3.
 Varying CPU speed causes this port to be somewhat unreliable.
-If this happens, disable bluetooth by adding
+If this happens, disable Bluetooth by adding

   ```
   dtoverlay=pi3-disable-bt
   ```

-to ``/boot/config.txt``, run ``systemctl disable hciuart``, and rebooting.
+to ``/boot/config.txt``, run ``systemctl disable hciuart``, and reboot.
 The TPUART module is now back on ``ttyAMA0``.

 ## Migrating to 0.14